playmonkey/rust/README.md

     - Stellar is a layer-1 open-source, decentralized, peer-to-peer blockchain network that provides a framework for developers to create applications, issue assets, write smart contracts, and connect to existing financial rails.

+12. MultiversX:
+    - This chain aims to create a high-performance, scalable blockchain platform that enables fast transactions, interoperability between different blockchains, and supports the development dApps with advanced features like cross-chain communication and Layer 2 scaling solutions.

 The ecosystem is rapidly evolving, and more platforms are likely to adopt Rust for smart contract development due to its advantages in terms of safety and performance.

 # Developing with Solana